Aibek-Kozhonberdiev/Tron-USDT-Anomaly-Detector/README.md

 # Tron Transaction History README

 ## Overview
 This application allows users to obtain and analyze transaction history on the Tron network, with a special focus on the Tether (USDT) currency.
-Users can enter the Tron network address and the app will provide the validity of the transaction.

 ## Prerequisites
 Before running the application, ensure you have the required dependencies installed.
 You can install them using the following command: